-An afternoon at Laird with winemaker Jeff Morgan
+Trailing a Pro: An afternoon at Laird with winemaker Jeff Morgan

 Laird rents out space to winemakers, Garragistes, and there are many incredible people making all different styles of wine under one (well, really several) roofs.
-Jeff was checking in on two clients’ wine, and let us trail behind, mesmerized by the myriad wine apparati: wash buckets, hoses, 3,000-6,000 gallon tanks, barrels, grapes coming and going, punch downs happening, labs, pressure and temperature controls, on and on.
+Jeff was checking in on two clients’ wine, and let us trail behind.
+I was mesmerized by the myriad wine apparati: wash buckets, hoses, 3,000-6,000 gallon tanks, barrels, grapes coming and going, punch downs happening, labs, pressure and temperature controls, on and on.

 Wow.
 Suddenly winemaking took on an entirely different appeal to me and the dangers associated with the job immediately fostered a new-found respect for this work.
 It’s dangerous – massive tanks with juice fermenting – from the tops of some tanks you can even see the CO2 in small poufs come wafting out.
 I asked Jeff if a tank has ever blown and he matter-of-factly said, “Yes.”
 Smiled and said, “Comes with the territory!”

 A little toast on the barrel and that is going to impart a smokey, toasty, delightful element that can be blended to add character.
-Each sample of Chardonnay, only weeks old, already becoming an elegant and balanced wine – helped Brian and I to realize the importance of the winemaking process from vine to glass.
-Once your juice is in tank or in barrel and fermentation is over, it’s on it’s way to becoming what you (the winemaker) makes it.
-There are many decisions to make, however, what is most curcial is that the juice is in the best shape possible before it begins its year or several years long experience of aging.
-And that’s where vineyard management and attention to detail during harvest come into crucial interplay.
-This is where the decision to hand-harvest, de-stem, sort, punch down, pump over, ferment, let natural yeast do it’s work, innoculate, etc, all come into play.
-Experience teaches the winemaker what to do in terms of aging, but a bit of it is mystery, hope, and luck.
+Each sample of Chardonnay, only weeks old, was already on its way to become wine.
+There are so many decisions a winemaker must make and part of those decision begin in the vineyard, as Jeff explains, because in order to bring in the grapes you want, they have to be cultivated the way you like, to reach their desired ripeness.
+“This is where the decision to hand-harvest, de-stem, sort, punch down, pump over, ferment, let natural yeast do it’s work, inoculate, etc, all come into play,” said Jeff.
+“Experience teaches the winemaker what to do in terms of aging, but a bit of it is mystery, hope, and luck.”

 Jeff Morgan makes Covenant Wines, visit his site: www.covenantwines.com